 If you’re able to stream Netflix, your connection is likely more than fast enough to use MagicJack.

 There are two major factors that affect quality.
 The first is whether you’re plugged into a computer or directly into your modem or router.
-As mentioned above, the latter seems to greatly improve quality.
+The latter seems to greatly improve quality.
 The second factor is your internet connection.
 If you’re able to stream Netflix or other video services without interruption, your connection is likely more than fast enough to use MagicJack without issue.
 If you struggle to load webpages, call quality will suffer as a result.

-The actual phone you use will also have some affect on the call quality.
+The actual phone you use will also have some effect the call quality.
 Using a cordless phone, for example, will have all the same problems that those phones have with standard lines.

 Who is MagicJack for?

-The easiest answer to this question requires another question first: do you have a home phone line?
-If the answer is yes, than MagicJack is absolutely worth a look.
-You’ll be hard pressed to find a cheaper option, especially if you frequently use that line to make long distance calls.
+The easiest answer to this question requires another question first: Do you have a home phone line?
+If the answer is yes, then MagicJack is absolutely worth a look.
+You’ll be hard pressed to find a cheaper option, especially if you frequently use that line to make long-distance calls.

-The MagicJack Go is also a great option if you frequently find yourself making international calls, as even though these aren’t included in the base yearly price, the rates are still among the cheapest you’ll find.
+MagicJack is also a great option if you frequently make international calls, as even though these aren’t included in the base yearly price, the rates are still among the cheapest you’ll find.
 If you’ve thought about adding a land line, say for your home office, you’ll find MagicJack cheaper than any other options.
 The company even has a different, separate offering for businesses, though that doesn’t really fit within the scope of this article.